10 Best Food Stalls in Bukit Timah Food Center

 In fact, it is popular among the locals for housing 80+ hawker stalls carrying some of Singapore’s most loved local dishes.
 For instance, Hokkien Mee, Carrot Cake, Satay, Char Kway Teow among many other classics.
 However, don’t be surprised to find long queues at some hawker stalls who even have media coverage hanging on their windows like feathers in their cap.
 While a wet market occupies the lower floor, your feast of interest takes place upstairs.
 This is why, this hotspot is rightly known as the ‘hot’ hawker center.

 So, if you’re looking for local dishes or a quick bite after a hike, look no further.
-To help you feast, here are 10 of Bukit Timah Food Centre’s best hawker stalls that will satiate your cravings.
+To help you feast, here are the Best Food Stalls in Bukit Timah Food Center that will satiate your cravings.

 Carefully trickling down a treasured Laksa recipe for 3 generations, The owner of Terry Katong Laksa stall highlights authenticity.
 Consequently, she believes in being in complete control of her ingredients and assures the usage of fresh produce and no added preservatives to achieve the unique and signature Laksa flavors.
 Moreover, it’s a mild and comforting dish in itself.

 Unlike many other Laksa stalls, this one serves a nutritious version of Laksa that contains no pork, no added sugar, no lard, MSG, or evaporated creamer.
 Sounds boring?
 Yet, the thick and authentic gravy will surprise your taste buds with well-retained flavors.
 This creamy and non-oily dish makes the stall inviting, delicious, and amusingly healthy all at once.